 Entry is competitive.
-You need to study for a degree in dentistry from an approved dental school, which usually takes 5 years.
+You need to study for a degree in dentistry (SCQF Level 10) from an approved dental school, which usually takes 5 years.
 This gives you registration with the General Dental Council (GDC), which you need to practise as a dentist in the UK.

 The Universities of Dundee and Glasgow offer the BDS in Dentistry.

-For the University of Dundee, you need 5 Highers at AAAAB (first sitting) including Chemistry and one other science subject, plus National 5 English, Maths, Chemistry and Physics at B and Biology at A. For the University of Glasgow, you need Advanced Higher Biology and Chemistry at BB, plus 5 Highers at AAAAB (at least AABB in fifth year) including Biology or Human Biology and Chemistry at A, and English and Maths or Physics.
+For the University of Dundee, you need 5 Highers at AAAAB (first sitting) including Biology and Chemistry (Human Biology preferred), plus National 5 English, Maths, Biology and Chemistry at B. For the University of Glasgow, you need Advanced Higher Biology or Chemistry at B plus 5 Highers at AAAAB (at least AABB in fifth year) including Biology and Chemistry at A, and English and Maths or Physics.
 Glasgow will not consider applicants after fifth year.

 Those who already have a degree in another subject can follow a 4-year Graduate Programme in dentistry at the University of Aberdeen.

 It is recommended that you have some work experience shadowing a dentist before you apply.

 If you do not have the necessary sciences, the University of Dundee runs a Predental year – entry requirements 5 Highers at AABBB (first sitting) including Chemistry and another science subject plus National 5 English.

 Before applying to dental school you must sit the University Clinical Aptitude Test (UCAT).
 For entry in 2022 you must register and book a test before 22 September 2021 and sit the test before 29 September 2021.
 If you get an Educational Maintenance Allowance (EMA) you can apply for a bursary to cover the cost of the test.
 Check the website for further details at www.ucat.ac.uk.